Advocating For Farmer-Led

 Conservation practices employed by the group include the extensive use of cover crops, prairie and pollinator plantings, and no-till/minimum till practices.
 There were also extensive wetlands restoration practices employed in this watershed.

-An additional Producer-Led group received its second round of grant funding in 2023 in the Central Sands: Farmers of the Roche-A-Cri.
-This Producer-Led group has members representing Coloma Farms, Signature Farms, ZanBria Artisan Farms, Heartland Farms, Horizon Cranberry Farms, Nathan Bula Farms LLC, Sterling Farms and Flyte Family Farms.
-The WPVGA is proud to see more member farms participating in the Producer-Led Watershed Protection Grant program.
+An additional Producer-Led group received its third round of grant funding in 2024 in the Central Sands: Farmers of the Roche-A-Cri.
+This Producer-Led group has WPVGA members representing Coloma Farms, Signature Farms, Heartland Farms, Nathan Bula Farms, Sterling Farms and Flyte Family Farms.

 Join Us